-With a breakfast of yoghurt, real good muesli and acacia honey (a present from a friend, Gora who visited me here) I start my search for the embassy of Ivory Coast.
 With a full chalk bag of dried apricots, raisins and dried coconut with ginger dangling down from my handlebar I speed up against the harmattan headwind, up to Banjul.
 Because here’s where the Ivory Coast consul supposed to be.
 I got four directions so I am pretty sure I must find it easily.
 I do.
 But not after I ask directions at the Sierra Leone embassy where Mohamed greets me in recognition.
 This is the second time I am at his doorstep and he is of course very willing to help me.
 A lady on a bicycle is a nice difference from the usual visa application crowd.
 But unfortunately he does not know where the Ivory Coast consul’s situated.
 Then suddenly Mohamed’s eyes falls on a boy cycling past, it’s an Ivorian -‘hee, boy, come here’- and he comes but doesn’t know where his country consul is situated.
 But he does make an effort and is calling his friend and with new directions I head back to where I come from.

 With only three directions I am at the Nigerian embassy where another man directs me very precise with street name and name of the consul and color of the gate where I should knock at.
 The Ivory Coast consul is hiding in a compound without noticeable signs, only a flag is catching my attention and so I end up, 15 minutes before closing hour, at the consul’s desk.
 A young boy who studied IT is replacing the consul because the man is sick and for every question I have he has to go and ask.
 Only to find out that this visa is also ridiculous expensive!
 No way I am going to buy this!